 Up to 128 cameras can be configured in an IMS system.
-These can be a mix of Axis cameras, Axis camera servers, and Panasonic devices.
 Once the camera(s) have been configured they can then be associated with a particular Host or Node so that links for these cameras will appear within the menu tree for the chosen unit.
 You can associate a camera with more than one device if desired.
 To associate one or more cameras, right-click on Cameras within the menu tree for the selected host or node and choose Associate Cameras.
 See screen sample below.